rachaelkalicun/rachaelkalicun.com/src/_evercooked/2025-02-27-introducing-evercooked.md

 ## Celebrating Occasions: Honoring Both Big and Small Traditions

 Food is central to so many of life’s occasions: birthdays, holidays, and significant life events like weddings and funerals.
 It also shapes the smaller moments of our daily lives.
-Every meal, big or small, is an opportunity to honor tradition, create memories, and celebrate the connections that food brings.
+Every meal, big or small, is an opportunity to honor traditions, create memories, and celebrate the connections that food brings.

 ## Building in Public: Leading by Example